CH8: Windows Memory Forensics

 Unlike a hard drive, which can be frozen in time, a running computer is constantly changing.
 As you run a tool to copy RAM, the OS is simultaneously writing new data to RAM.
 This can result in smearing, where the data changes during the copy process, potentially corrupting the structural integrity of the forensic image.
 While unavoidable in software-based acquisition, modern tools attempt to minimize this impact by using kernel-level drivers to "lock" pages or copy them at high speeds.

 There are several standard tools used to capture memory.
-Note that running any tool on a live system alters the evidence (Heisenberg's Uncertainty Principle applied to forensics).
-You must document precisely which tool you ran.
+Note that running any tool on a live system alters the evidence.
+For investigations that are to lead to prosecutions, you should utilize lightweight memory capture tools that can be executed from a USB drive, rather than installing software onto the live system.
+You must always document precisely which tool you ran.

 - FTK Imager: A staple in the industry.
 It can capture memory from a live system and save it as a raw dump (